 Council adopts amended bylaw

-In Tairāwhiti the changes adopted yesterday include:
+In Tairāwhiti the changes adopted by Council included:

 1. Reduce speeds in some rural areas from 100km/h to 80, 60 or 50km/h where there’s new growth, recent crash history or to support walking and cycling and where there’s support shown from residents

-2. Reduce speeds in some rural and urban areas from 70km/h to 50 or 30km/h and from 50km to 40 or 30km/h to support walking and cycling, with support shown from residents
+2. Reduce speeds in some rural and urban areas from 70km/h to 50 or 30km/h and from 50km to 40 or 30km/h to support walking and cycling, with support shown from residents.

 Initial proposal to amend the speed limits

-Gisborne District Council proposal to amend the Speed Limit Bylaw 2013 to reduce some speed limits on local roads in the Tairāwhiti district.
+Proposal to amend the Speed Limit Bylaw 2013 to reduce some speed limits on local roads in the Tairāwhiti district.

 This is to align with the national direction on speed management and speed limit setting from Waka Kotahi introducing 20, 30, 40 and 60km/h speed limits.